auth0/auth0-deploy-cli/README.md

 - **Multi-Environment Oriented:** Designed to help you test your applications' Auth0 integrations from feature branch all the way to production
 - **Keyword Replacement:** Shared resource configurations across all environments with dynamic keyword replacement.
-- **Versatile:** Integrate into your CI/CD workflows either as a CLI or as a Node module
+- **Versatile:** Integrate into your CI/CD workflows either as a CLI or as a Node module.

 ## Documentation